 Education and Outreach

-AMRM includes education and training initiatives to improve analytical proficiency skills; quality assurance programs to help improve laboratory performance; and dissemination of information via meeting presentations and journal publications.
+AMRM activities include education and training initiatives to improve analytical proficiency skills; quality assurance programs to help improve laboratory performance; and dissemination of information via meeting presentations and journal publications.

 NIST Quality Assurance Programs (QAPS)